-- 8. Land Use Planning Conflict (Less than Significant) The applicant is requesting a variance to allow solar shading to exceed the maximum 10% on an adjacent commercial buildings.
-The project site is a long rectangular shaped parcel and options for siting the hotel building are limited.
-The building has been sited as far as possible from the adjacent parcel while maintaining the required building setbacks and widths for emergency access and trash servicing.
-The project is under the height limit of the El Camino Real Specific Plan.
-The adjacent property would still be able to add functional solar panels to the site which is the intent of the Solar Ordinance.
-This review and approval process includes a Planning Commission public hearing to receive approval on the design and the variance.
-This review will ensure the variance findings are met and the shading is avoided as much as possible.
-As a result, the impacts are expected to be less than significant. - 9.
-Transportation and Traffic-Parking (No Impact) A minimum of 105 total parking spaces (0.8 spaces per hotel room) are required per Sunnyvale Municipal Code (SMC) Section 19.46.
-The project complies with the parking requirement by providing 105 parking spaces (97 below grade parking spaces and 8 surface parking spaces).
+- 8. Land Use Planning Conflict (Less than Significant) The project will not result in a land use planning conflict.
+The proposed use is consistent with the General Plan and Zoning Ordinance.
+The project complies with the development standards in terms of building setbacks, height, landscaping, floor area, lot coverage, solar shading and requirements for emergency access and trash servicing. - 9.
+Transportation and Traffic-Parking (No Impact) A minimum of 102 total parking spaces (0.8 spaces per hotel room) are required per Sunnyvale Municipal Code (SMC) Section 19.46.
+The project complies with the parking requirement by providing 102 parking spaces (95 below grade parking spaces and 7 surface parking spaces).
 An electric car charging system would be located in the garage.
 Therefore, no impact is expected. - 14-16.
-Noise (Less than Significant with Mitigation) - A noise study was prepared by Illingowrth & Rodkin, Inc. dated September 9, 2015.
+Noise (Less than Significant with Mitigation) A noise study was prepared by Illingowrth & Rodkin, Inc. dated September 9, 2015.
 The study is available for review at the City of Sunnyvale's' Community Development Department, Monday through Friday between 8 a.m. and 5 p.m.
 The study evaluated existing and future noise conditions in order to determine interior noise, exterior noise, and ground borne vibration impacts to future tenants of the development, as well as short-term construction-related impacts to the surrounding residents.
 The study noted that the existing noise environment is primarily due to traffic sources along E. El Camino Real.